jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

     # counter for how many times we have ran
     self.idx = 0

-    # start the DownpourListener in a seprate thread
+    # start the DownpourListener in a separate thread
     listener = DownpourListener(self.model)
     listener.start()